-She’d come to a decision as she’d changed outfits three times in nervous anticipation, finally settling on a long, pimento-colored silk dress topped by a beige crocheted vest.
+She’d come to a decision as she’d changed outfits three times in nervous anticipation, finally settling on a long, pimento-colored silk dress.
 She’d decided that if her best friends in the world had gone to all this trouble for her sake, the least she could do was give the Wedding Ring scheme a chance.
 She’d worn a little makeup and carefully finger-styled her dark blond hair.
 Nowadays she wore it in a layered, chin-length cut with bangs, and on good days it framed her face in feathery, flattering waves.

 The waitress stopped by their table, handed them menus, and exchanged greetings with Brent, who was obviously a regular.
 She took their drink order and moved on.

 The interior of Stitches was a delight.
 The dark-paneled walls were covered with framed story-magazine covers dating back to the 1920s.
 All genres were represented, from lurid detective rags to science fiction, adventure, western, and even confession magazines.
 An eclectic mix of tablecloths and mismatched dishes lent an air of homey mayhem.
 Soft bluegrass music underscored the burble of conversation and laughter.
 Tantalizing aromas drifted to Raven’s nose: hot garlic bread, rich tomato sauce, fried calamari…